 - The original Casper has an additional 1.5″ polyfoam transition layer on top of the base layer.
 The purpose of this layer is to ensure even weight distribution.

-- 5″ of high-density polyfoam form the base layer.
+- 5″ of high-density polyfoam form the base layer, which is pretty standard for bed-in-a-box mattresses.

-- Both have somewhat of a memory foam feel.
+- Both have somewhat of a memory foam and balanced foam feel.

 - Both are relatively soft and have good bounce.

-- The original Casper distributes weight more evenly.
+- The original Casper distributes weight more evenly and is thicker overall.

 - The original Casper is sturdier and more supportive.